Explainer

 Still, food industry trade groups are uneasy, and rhetoric, whether grounded in truth or not, is igniting excitement.
 “The Democrats, they actually don’t care about America being healthy.
 They want us weak and depleted.”
 Trump supporter Barcalow wrote.

-As CNN reported, Trump’s senior advisers hoped that “Kennedy could reach a subset of women, particularly health-conscious mothers who are distrustful of government and the medical industry.”
+As CNN reported, Trump’s senior advisers hope that “Kennedy could reach a subset of women, particularly health-conscious mothers who are distrustful of government and the medical industry.”
 While women voters overall favor Harris, Kennedy may be Trump’s ticket for reaching some women still on the fence.